bentrueman/pbcusol/README.md

 Schock, M. R., I. Wagner, and R. J. Oliphant.
 1996.
 “Corrosion and solubility of lead in drinking water.”
-In Internal corrosion of water distribution systems, 2nd ed., 131–230.
+In Internal corrosion of water distribution systems, 2nd ed., p.
+131–230.
 Denver, CO: American Water Works Association Research Foundation.

+Tipping, E., and M. A. Hurley.
+1992.
+A unifying model of cation binding by humic substances.
+Geochimica et Cosmochimica Acta, v.
+56, no. 10,
+p.
+3627-3641.